 Polo matches are held on Sunday afternoons starting at 3 p.m.
-You also can spring for a pass to the VIP tent (about $50 per person in advance, $75 on the day of the event), or just grab a nosh from one of the food vendors.
-The Willcox will also pack you a polo picnic for less than $20.
+You also can spring for a pass to the VIP tent or just grab a nosh from one of the food vendors.
+The Willcox will also pack you a polo picnic.

-You can start your Sunday at the Willcox and its famous Sunday Brunch.
-You can go decadent with Belgian waffles or healthy with the Willcox's "super food" dish with quinoa, roasted butternut squash, kale and poached eggs for about $12.
+Start your Sunday at the Willcox and its famous Sunday Brunch.
+You can go decadent with Belgian waffles or healthy with the Willcox's "super food" dish with quinoa, roasted butternut squash, kale and poached eggs.

 If you're doing polo on Sunday, try that other famous activity on Saturday: golf.
-(If you're doing the races on Saturday, you can play golf or get outdoors on Sunday.)
+(Or go to the races on Saturday and play golf or get outdoors on Sunday.)

 The Aiken Golf Club has been around since the Winter Colony days and is open for public play.
-Green fees are about $40 if you're riding, or $25 if you are walking.
-Or you could try the course at the nearby Hickory Knob State Resort Park (about $35 with cart).
+Another great choice is the course at nearby Hickory Knob State Resort Park.

 If you want to swing a different kind of stick, you can paddle on South Carolina's famed Edisto River as it meanders through the Aiken State Natural Area or at the lake at Hickory Knob.
 Both parks also offer miles of hiking or biking trails.
-If you work up an appetite, check out the restaurant at Hickory Knob.
+After you've worked up an appetite, check out the restaurant at Hickory Knob.